-A graduate of McGill University with a BA in East Asian Studies, McKinnon also has a diploma in Communications (Film) from Dawson College, studied Meisner technique with acting coach Iris Klein and improv at IO West in Hollywood.
-Whatever time she has leftover is probably spent memorizing lines with Wolfie, tending to her urban garden, or playing video games.
+Whatever time she has left is probably spent running lines with Wolfie by her side, watching sci-fi and period TV series, or playing video games.
 A huge supporter of micro-loan organization Kiva, she has also led charity fundraisers for Child’s Play and Movember.

 - BBC News: What to watch on the web